DeNepo/asynchronous-programming/README.md

   - Using `Promise` to write more manageable asynchronous code
   - Refactoring promises to `async`/`await`
   - Using `fetch` to get and consume data from APIs
-- Node
-  - Using `node-fetch` to make API calls from Node
-  - Using `fs` to read and write files
-  - Using `utils.promisify` to convert `fs` from callbacks to promises

 [TOP](#asynchronous-programming)